 The service runs year round, although towards the end of Low Season, usually in late September, the boat will be out of the water for a couple of weeks for its annual maintenance.

-The Boonsiri Fantasea entered service in November 2013 and quickly proved to be the fastest and most comfortable way to get to Koh Kood.
+Originally called the Boonsiri ‘Fantasea’, the first vessel entered service in November 2013 and quickly proved to be the fastest and most comfortable way to get to Koh Kood.
 This is due to to it’s is state of the art computerized stabilizer aluminium, catamaran hull, it’s relatively light yet very stable in choppy seas.
 In good weather, the catamaran can cruise at 25 Knots and the journey takes around an hour and 15 minutes.
 Which is pretty quick for a vessel that can accommodate 200 passengers plus luggage.

 The ship has two decks, the lower deck can seat 150 passengers, whilst the upper deck, which also has some outdoor seating, provide seating for 50 more.
 The interior spaces are nice and cool with tinted windows and reclining seats.
 Passengers will also find a small shop selling snacks and drinks plus big screen TVs and free wi-fi onboard.